leios/gpu-handbook/src/content/abstractions.md

   0.000370 seconds (12 allocations: 368 bytes)
 ```

 The second run was literally 4,500 times faster!
-Also take a look at the information in parentheses.
+It's important to also look at the information in parentheses.
 The first run had 7.35 million allocations and spent 85% of it's time precompiling.
-The other roughly 15% of time was spent on garbage collection.
+The other roughly 15% of time was spent on garbage collection (cleaning up unnecessarily allocated memory).
 The second run had 12 allocations and no time at all on garbage collection or precompilation.
+It was also less than a millisecond.

-It is really important to keep in mind that Julia can (and should) get comparable performance to C in most cases, but you need to give it a second to precompile everything first.
+It is really important to keep in mind that Julia can (and should) get comparable performance to C in most cases, but we need to give it a second to precompile everything first.
 Even though many people in the Julia community are working on decreasing precompilation time, it is unlikely that this will go away entirely any time soon.
 If your specific GPU project requires fast recompilation regularly (which is the case for some graphics workflows), then you might need to take the lessons from this book and translate them into another language in the future.

-That said, I truly believe that Julia provides the most flexible ecosystem for most GPU workflows and should be a greate starting language for any GPU project.
+That said, I truly believe that Julia provides the most flexible ecosystem for most GPU workflows and should be a great starting language for any GPU project.
 In particular, it is the only language that provides so many different abstractions for doing GPU computation.
-It's time to talk about them in detail, starting with...
+Speaking of which, it's time to talk about them in detail.

-## Array-based operations

-Ok, now we have a GPU Array.
-What can we do with that?
+## I have a GPU array.
+Now what?

-Well, a lot actually, but let's start with the basics.
+Well, there are a lot of things we can do, actually, but let's start with the basics: indexing.

-### Indexing

 Indexing is the act of accessing array memory one element (index) at a time.
 On the CPU, you might create an array, `a`, and get the first index with `a[1]`.
 It might be reasonable to assume that similar logic would work on the GPU, so let's try it: